How to build business visibility beyond social media

 There are a few systems that can help too.

-Create a content calendar, use templates, and schedule reminders to update older pieces of content every few months.
+Create a content calendar, follow templates, and schedule reminders to update older pieces of content every few months.

 Not so long ago, website clicks were the metric to track.
-But today, not all search or AI-driven interactions result in clicks.
-Many people now get answers via zero click search results or AI summaries.
+But these days, not every search or AI interaction leads to a click.
+Many people now get answers via zero-click search results or AI summaries.

 So, if we can’t track clicks any more, how can we measure the success of our marketing efforts?